 Signs that your blood sugar is too low may include:

 Difficulty concentrating, confusion

-These symptoms do not occur all at once.
 The signs of hypoglycemia not only depend on the blood sugar level, but also vary from person to person.
-If you are not sure whether your blood sugar is too low, you can measure it to make sure.
 Mild hypoglycemia does not usually have any harmful effects.
-But it is important to react quickly enough and eat or drink something, such as dextrose sugar or sugary drink.
+But it is important to react quickly and eat or drink a fast acting carbohydrate(juice and jelly sweets).

 Do symptoms always occur before Hypoglycemia?